drewcook/js-dsa/notes/heaps.md

 When removing a node from a MaxBinaryHeap, we are usually set to remove the largest value from the heap.
 In a MaxBinaryHeap, it will be the head.
 Removing from a MinBinaryHeap has the opposite rule, where we will usually remove the smallest value in the heap.
 It will be the head as well in a MinBinaryHeap.

-> "The procedure for deleting the root from the heap (effectively extracting the maximum element in a max-heap or the minimum element in a min-heap) and restoring the properties is called "down-heap" (also known as bubble-down, percolate-down, sift-down, trickle down, heapify-down, cascasde-down, and extract-min/max)."
+> "The procedure for deleting the root from the heap (effectively extracting the maximum element in a max-heap or the minimum element in a min-heap) and restoring the properties is called "down-heap" (also known as bubble-down, percolate-down, sift-down, trickle down, heapify-down, cascade-down, and extract-min/max)."
 >
 > -Wikipedia